hp4k1h5/ephemeris/README.md

 **:EphemerisToggleTask**
 Toggle state of task item through items provided in `g:ephemeris_toggle_list`.
-The last item in the string is the complete item, used by e.g.
+The last character in the string is the complete item, used by e.g.
+`EphemerisFilterTasks`

+**:EphemerisFilterTasks**
  @usage [archive] [summary]
- Delete completed tasks, e.g. list items containing `- [x]`, and all associated subblocks until the next incomplete task, e.g. checkboxes not containing an 'x', a @setting(g:ephemeris_todos) marker, 2 newlines, or EOF.
+ Delete or move completed tasks, e.g. list items containing `- [x]`, and all associated subblocks until the next incomplete task
+ @setting(g:ephemeris_todos) marker, 2 newlines, or EOF.
 See example in
  @function(ephemeris#lst#filter_tasks).
 The first argument [archive] is a boolean which determines whether the filtered tasks are moved to 'g:ephemeris_diary'/.cache/archive.md.
 Default is 0.
 The second argument [summary] is a boolean.
 If true this function will print a summary of filtered/remaining tasks at the bottom of the buffer.
 Default is 0.
  Ex: `:EphemerisFilterTasks 1 1` " filters tasks, moves completed tasks to

 ```md
 *------------------------------------*